 Inverted by the Insight spell, as well as potions of insight, which reveals hidden information about the player character.
 This actually makes sense because the player can gain new abilities from various sources, such as corpses, pools and items, without knowing it.

-Enemy Summoner: Quite a lot, with the summoned things often being able to summon as well.
+Enemy Summoner: Quite a lot, with the summoned things sometimes being able to summon as well.

 "Suddenly a stone block falls on your head.
 You die."